Where: | Naseby, Northamptonshire at Gorse Field, Mill Hill |

 The battle fought at Naseby on 14th June 1645 was one of the most decisive events in the English Civil War, and the Parliamentarian victory ensured that there was no realistic hope for the future of the Royalist cause.
-Today, on the weekend closest to the anniversary, a living history event usually takes place in the village to mark the occasion and the Sealed Knot provide a full day’s entertainment for visitors.
-The schedule is the same for both the Saturday and Sunday, and begins with a parade of cavalry and infantry around the village, followed by a programme of regular displays by the various groups such as musketeers, pikes, cavalry and drums & colours.
-Every hour on the hour a cannon is fired, and in the gaps between the displays there’s a chance to visit the living history encampment to chat to the craftspeople and re-enactors, who are very happy to share their extensive knowledge to all ages.
+Today, on the weekend closest to the anniversary, a living history event usually takes place in the village to mark the occasion and it provides a full day’s entertainment for visitors.
+In the past it was a two-day event which began with a parade of cavalry and infantry around the village, followed by a programme of regular displays by the various groups such as musketeers, pikes, cavalry and drums & colours.
+Every hour on the hour a cannon was fired, and in the gaps between the displays there was a chance to visit the living history encampment to chat to the craftspeople and re-enactors, who were very happy to share their extensive knowledge to all ages.
 It’s a very interesting day out.
+In 2025 the event will be a youth-led re-enactment on the Saturday with guided walks, living history, book signings, displays and live music.

 Helpful Hints